 - Play continues until only two players are left.
 They are the winners.

-- Put two kids behind the same starting line.
+- Make a starting line on the ice, then place two kids behind the line.

 - All of the winners will then compete against each other to see who can glide the farthest to win the game.

-- To make it more challenging, you could also have the second round of skaters compete with one-foot-glides.
+To make the game more challenging, you could also have the second round of skaters compete with one-foot glides.

-This game is modeled after the traditional party activity of hot potato but has been modified to play on the ice.
+This game is modeled after the traditional party activity of hot potato, but it has been modified to play on the ice.

 - Have your players skate freestyle around the rink.